 Murad Retinol Youth Renewal Eye Serum – If you’re seriously lacking hydration in your eye area, you’ll want to try this eye serum.
-It also brightens your eye area giving it a more youthful look.
+It’s made to brighten your eyes over 50 and give them a more youthful look.
 Its main ingredient is a time-released Retinol.
 You can use it in conjunction with Murad’s Renewing Eye Cream.

 Do you have a favorite eye cream?
 Please leave a comment below because we’d all love to know about it.